|Understanding The Issue

 Fewer insured, higher premiums

-The Congressional Budget Office (CBO) and Joint Committee on Taxation (JCT) studied what would happen if the PPACA were dismantled this year.
+The Congressional Budget Office (CBO) and Joint Committee on Taxation (JCT) studied what would happen if ObamaCare were to be dismantled this year.
 The largest effects would start next year, as insurance companies and people already have plans locked in for this year.

 Click here to read the Congressional Budget Office analysis.